kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Antennarius pictus
 Tags	2014 frogfish
-Desc	The social activity of this fish is rather limited, and it lives alone most of the time expect for mating.
-It's a solitary type, and the male will sometimes eat the female if she stays around too long after mating.
+Desc	The social activity of this fish is rather limited, and the male will sometimes eat the female if she stays around too long after mating.

 DSC03281.jpg